TR0N-ZEN/aboutLinux/basics/processes/streams.md

-Pocesses have an input, output and error stream called standard-in, standard-out and standard-error.
+Processes have an input, output and error stream called standard-in, standard-out and standard-error.
 Those are facillitated in a pseude filesystem at */etc/proc/*.
 The processes streams take the appearance of files:
 + `/proc/<processID>/fd/0` for standard-in